-You can bind an unbound LUN as a hot spare LUN.
-Drives in a hot spare LUN are available for automatic failover in the event a disk module fails in a data LUN.
+You can bind disks as hot spare drives.
+Hot spare drive are available for automatic failover in the event a disk module fails in a data LUN.
 When the failed disk module is replaced, the RAID controller copies the hot spare drive data to the replacement drive, then returns the hot spare drive back to hot spare status.

 If the drives you want to designate as hot spares are bound as part of a data LUN, you must unbind the drives first, then bind them as hot spares.
-A hot spare LUN can contain 1 to 5 disk modules.
-Hot spare drives are available only to the RAID Controller in the PFC 500 controlling them.
+Hot spare drives are available only to the RAID Controller in the Fibre Channel RAID Chassis controlling them.